-So you want to learn how to rig a fly rod?
-First, grab your gear – your reel, rod, backing, line, and fly pattern.
+When setting up a fly rod, first, grab your gear – your reel, rod, backing, line, and fly pattern.
 Set up your fly rod (the alignment dots should help!)
 Next, you need to attach the reel to the reel seat on the rod and lock it into place.

 Now it’s time to add enough backing to fill up your reel – 100 feet should be plenty.
 Don’t forget the golden rule that your fly line should never touch the body of the reel, so fill it up with backing first.
 Tie your backing onto the reel with an arbor knot and wind it on smoothly and evenly.

 If you’re looking for a fly rod that won’t break your bank, you should consider looking at used fly rods.